Angkor Wat & Laos Tour

 Day 10: Begin the day in Angkor Wat, constructed as the funerary sanctuary of a 12thcentury king and representing an earthly model of the cosmic world.
 Within the galleries is the longest continuous bas-relief in the world.
 The exquisite imagery on one wall depicts the kingdom’s military strength with parades of soldiers and the ruler mounted on his great war elephant.
 On another wall is the depiction of Vishnu and other gods pulling on a great snake to churn the cosmic sea in a search of eternal life.
 After lunch, walk through the vast complex of Preah Khan, built in the 12th century for King Jayavarman VII and covering 140 acres.
 Today it is an outstanding example of a large linear temple complex in a dense jungle setting.
 Covering 138 acres, Preah Khan’s boundaries are defined by a protective moat and fortified walls adorned by monumental carved stone garudas—eagle-like divine beings.
 Our last stop is at the small temple of Ta Som, one of the late-12th – century Buddhist temples built by Jayavarman VII.
 As the sun begins to go down, board traditional Khmer gondolas to float on the baray surrounding Angkor Thom.
 Lift a glass to the glorious sunset and a memorable day!
 Dinner is on our own.
 (B/L)

 Day 11: Depart Cambodia on our flight Paksé in Laos.
 The slow-moving Mekong River flows through southern Laos at a leisurely pace, through lush rain forest and past charming villages.
 This majestic waterway was once a major “highway” for the Khmer empire, and awesome reminders of the greatness of this civilization are located along the water’s edge.
 Aboard a privately-chartered longtail river boat, zigzag south through spectacular scenery.
 Arrive at Champassak in time for a riverside lunch, followed by an exploration of the majestic pre-Angkorian 10th century temple of Wat Phu, once connected to Angkor Thom by a Royal Road.
 The temples contain extraordinary reliefs that are beautifully executed and are considered some of the best of Khmer art.
-Return to Paksé and overnight in a simple hotel located in the center of the town.
+Return to Champassak and overnight at the River Resort Hotel.
 (B/L/D)

 Day 12: A morning flight brings us to Vientiane where we have time to explore the renowned Central Market overflowing with enticing wares.
 After an elegant lunch we will explore Wat Phra Kéo, the original home of the Emerald Buddha, and Wat Si Saket, containing hundreds of small wooden, bronze and terracotta Buddha images sitting in niches.
 Dinner is on our own to enjoy one of this capital city’s many fine restaurants.
 Overnight for the next two nights in the Settha Palace, a beautiful French colonial mansion built at the turn of last century.
 The French left Laos in 1953, but today there are more French people living here than at the height of colonial occupation.
 Dinner is on our own to discover one of Vientiane’s excellent restaurants.
 (B/L)